savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 And the same goes with software: if a messaging app denies access to some features to groups of users, it excludes them by preventing them to connect.

 Designers can have a great impact on the inclusiveness of their product.
-By keeping in mind that their design choices always impact someone somewhere, and likely whole communities - or intersection of them - it is possible to shape tools that strive to respect and acknowledge diversity, which is as the core of humanity.
+By keeping in mind that their design choices always impact someone somewhere, and likely whole communities - or intersection of them - it is possible to shape tools that strive to respect and acknowledge diversity, which is as the core of humanity and **empathetic design**.

 ## What is an Inclusive User Interface (IUI)?